LinFeng1997/mdpress-community/packages/docs/src/en/plugins/serve.md

 - **type:** `string`
 - **default:** `'serve'`

-vuepress-plugin-serve will add a vuepress command.
+mdpress-plugin-serve will add a mdpress command.
 This option can be used to specify the command name.

 ### host